-1. In order to put an end to self defeating eating behavior (or any other bad habits like smoking and drinking every night), you first need to choose your WHY.
+- In order to put an end to self-defeating eating behavior (or any other bad habits like smoking and drinking every night), you first need to choose your WHY.
 This is the reason why you’re making positive changes in your life.
 Make it solid, make it heartfelt, and make sure your WHY is worth the temporary bullshit that comes along with change.

-Once you have these two things figured out, you will be ready to transition from thinking about food as your friend, that provides you with joy, comfort, pleasure and entertainment, to thinking about food for what it really is; fuel for your body.
+Once you have these two things figured out, you’ll be ready to transition from thinking about food as your friend that provides you with joy, comfort, pleasure and entertainment, to thinking about food for what it really is – fuel for your body.

 That’s a tall order to put on food, and you need to start taking responsibility for that one yourself, my love.

 When you’re emotionally and mentally ready for healthy eating to stick for good, the rest literally comes down to logistics.

 - Do you want to slowly incorporate healthier foods into your diet and slowly take out the foods that are messing up your hunger scale, or are you the all-or-nothing type and want to do this all in one go?